ravwojdyla/basic-spark-project.g8/src/main/g8/README.rst

 Spark sample project
 **********************
 This is a sample project of Spark.
-You can run the most simple example (SparkPi) without Spark cluster, and also can run it on Spark standalone cluster.
+You can run the simplest example (SparkPi) without Spark cluster, and also can run it on Spark standalone cluster.

-If you have YARN cluster, the test-data generator (RandomTextWriter) and the wordcount application (WordCount) is available.
+Other sample applications are available with Hadoop cluster (HDFS and YARN).
-These appliation use HDFS for input and output.
+You can get how to run application on YARN and how to read/write data from/to HDFS.

 .. contents::
 .. sectnum::